CLPopescu-1999-02/stm32cclib/README.md

 2) Linker script to separate and simplified your code.
 3) Vector table for Cortex-M3 for simplified create interrupt handers.
 4) Startup code for Cortex-M3 cpu with initialization of data & bss sections.
+5) Setup C++ static objects
-5) Prototype of startup and run code.
+6) Prototype of startup and run code.
-6) RCC and GPIO structures and helpers to simplified operations with hardware.
+7) RCC, GPIO, Core structures and helpers to simplified operations with hardware.